-Japanese stocks plunged Tuesday and other Asian markets declined following heavy Wall Street losses triggered by President Donald Trump's criticism of the U.S. central bank.
+Japanese stocks plunged Tuesday and other Asian markets declined following heavy Wall Street losses triggered by President Donald Trump's attack on the US central bank.

-Markets in Europe, Hong Kong, Australia and South Korea were closed for Christmas.
+Markets in Hong Kong, Australia and South Korea were closed for Christmas.

 Wall Street indexes fell more than 2 percent on Monday after Trump said on Twitter the Federal Reserve was the U.S. economy's "only problem."
 Efforts by Treasury Secretary Steven Mnuchin to calm investor fears only seemed to make matters worse.

-Markets have been roiled by concerns about a slowing global economy, the U.S.-Chinese tariff battle and another interest rate increase by the Fed.
+The market has been roiled by concerns about a slowing global economy, the trade dispute with China and another interest rate increase by the Fed.

 Trump's Monday morning tweet heightened fears about the economy being destabilized by a president who wants control over the Fed.
-Its board members are nominated by the president but make decisions independently of the White House.
+Its board members are nominated by the president, but they make decisions independently of the White House.
 The board's chairman, Jerome Powell, was nominated by Trump last year.

 "The only problem our economy has is the Fed," the president said on Twitter.
 "They don't have a feel for the Market, they don't understand necessary Trade Wars or Strong Dollars or even Democrat Shutdowns over Borders.
 The Fed is like a powerful golfer who can't score because he has no touch — he can't putt!"

-The Standard & Poor's 500 index slid 2.7 percent.
-The benchmark index is down 19.8 percent from its peak on Sept.
+The Standard & Poor's 500 index slid 2.7 percent to 2,351.10.
+The benchmark index is now down 19.8 percent from its peak on Sept.
 20, close to the 20 percent drop that would officially mean the end of the longest bull market for stocks in modern history — a run of nearly 10 years.